sainyanhtay/robot-market/README.md

 **Please read the instructions and FAQ below before begin.**

 ## Contact Details

 Please fill in your name and email

-- Name: ____
+- Name: Sai Nyan Htay
-- Email: ____
+- Email: sainyanhtay@gmail.com

 ## Features

 - products should display in a grid.
 - each robot should show image, name, price, stock, created date, material, and button to add to cart
   - created date should display in `DD-MM-YYYY` format
   - when robot is out of stock add to cart button should be disabled
   - price should be displayed in Thai Baht formatted, `฿5,300.00`
 - give the user option to filter by a robot's material type.
 - user can add up to 5 different robots to cart, but they can select as much as they want in the same type until it runs out of stock.
   - if user try to add more that 5 different robots then it should show an alert
 - cart should display on the right side of the screen.
   - cart should contain list of selected robots, total amount and total price
   - user can increase or decrease the number of robots inside of cart section
   - total amount should be the total number of selected robots
   - total price should be in Thai Baht formatted, `฿5,300.00`

 ## Robots API